firmianay/Life-long-Learner/paper-review/model.md

 ## What are the contributons?
 ## What are future directions for this research?
 ## What questions are you left with?
-## What is your take-away message from this paper?